mlos_bench

 Notes

 Note that while the docstrings in this package are generated from the source code and hence sometimes more focused on the implementation details, most user interactions with the package will be through the json configs.
-Even so it may be useful to look at the source code to understand how those are interpretted.
+Even so it may be useful to look at the source code to understand how those are interpreted.

 Examples